ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 ```

 As you can see by setting the order metakey in the respective KDB entries, we can manipulate the order in which entries get written to the hosts file.
 Also when importing from the initial hosts file, the plugin stores the correct order in the meta KeySet.

+Use the `array` tag in `infos/features/storage` to indicate that your storage plugin supports this feature.

 <!--
 TODO: Add section about relative keys (See also: https://issues.libelektra.org/51)